bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 Conglong Li: The first `LR warmup*3` steps is always unstable for large pretraining (w/ or w/o CL).

+> First, we observed that the l1 norm and max element of Adam's variance term are correlated with training stability.
+Second, we observed that the variance term only becomes stable after around LR warmup *3 steps.
+An example is in our paper https://arxiv.org/pdf/2108.06084.pdf figure 3e 3f, where the LR warmup is 3K step.
+Not in the paper, but we also measured the variance term for another model with different LR warmup, and the observation is consistent.

 ## 2M backslash-only samples in our dataset